mayaname/flask_blog/readme.md

 - Login not required for index page, shows all journal entries in descending order
 - User profile page show user and following entries in descending order
 - Use Bleach and Markupsafe modules to securely allow formatting of post body content
+- Babel translation to German rather than Spanish